International Peace and Security Initiative

 Why Peace and Security?

-The world is facing security threats and unprecedented displacement, massive human rights violations, gender-based violence, and technology-facilitated violence.
-There is increasing instability and insecurity due to extremism, cyber insecurity, health crises, and climate emergencies.
-And the tactics of war have changed.
+The world is facing unprecedented displacement, massive human rights violations, gender-based violence, technology-facilitated violence, and increasing insecurity due to extremism, cyber insecurity, health crises, and climate emergencies.
 90% of casualties in today’s conflict are civilians, and 70% are women and children.
 We also see increasing instability, threats to democracy, and political violence in the U.S.

 Contact